asimcanyagiz/asimcanyagiz/README.md

 <h1 align="center">
   Hi everyone, my name is Asım Can
 </h1>
-I've been working to improve myself in the software development.Currently I'm not very active in Github because of I studied 2 different schools and working one of them hospital as a technician.
-But after the summer this profile will be more productive because I have a dreams to be come so I can't wait make them true.
+I've been working to improve myself in the software development.I interested in web development fron-end.
+Currently I'm working hospital as Dialysis Technician but I give minimum 4 hours in a day self learning.
+I'm ready to collaborate for project.
+My traine as Dialysis Technician end at 04.08.2022.
+After that I am ready for a work environment where I can work together and improve myself.
 <br>
 <br>